luciopaiva/witchcraft/README.md

 # To do

 - implement include directives for CSS
-- improve UI by coloring the icon when at least one script was loaded
 - allow for loading of custom images;
 - cache scripts in memory to avoid going to the disk all the time (but use Node.js API to watch for files changes, otherwise cache will get outdated)